The Statistical Complexity of Interactive Decision Making: Introduction

 Online reinforcement learning has received extensive attention, in terms of both algorithms and sample complexity bounds for specific model classes (e.g., \citet{dean2020sample,yang2019sample,jin2020provably,modi2020sample,ayoub2020model,krishnamurthy2016pac,du2019latent,li2009unifying,dong2019provably}), as well as general structural results \citep{jiang2017contextual,sun2019model,wang2020provably,du2021bilinear,jin2021bellman}.
 However, there is currently no unified understanding of what properties of the class of MDPs $\cM$ determine the optimal regret.

 This formulation, where the model class $\cM$ is taken as a given, may at first seem tailored to \emph{model-based} reinforcement learning, where the underlying transition dynamics are explicitly modeled.
 However, we can also express \emph{model-free} reinforcement learning problems---where we instead take a class of candidate value functions $\cQ$ as given and avoid directly learning the dynamics---by choosing $\cM$ to be the set of all MDPs that are consistent with the given value function class.
-As we show in \pref{sec:rl}, this perspective suffices to recover sample-efficient learning guarantees for model-free RL, as well as other settings that lie between model-free and model-based.
+As we show in \pref{sec:rl}, this perspective suffices to recover standard lower bounds for model-free RL, though our upper bounds are generally only tight for model-based settings.

 \end{example} \paragraph{Further examples} Beyond these examples, the \FrameworkShort framework captures many other canonical decision making problems, including (stochastic) contextual bandits, reinforcement learning in partially observable Markov decision processes (POMDPs) \citep{even2005reinforcement,jin2020sample} and reinforcement learning with a generative model \citep{azar2013minimax,yang2019sample,agarwal2020model}.